Jefferson Cheng: Other ventures

 Cheng serves as the director of Sabre Sports United and president of the Philippine Airport Ground Support Solutions.
 He has been the director of the International Goalkeeping Academy of Jimmy Fraser.

 He also sponsors local youth tournaments in Davao through his company Speed Regalo.

 Personal life

 Jefferson Cheng has a son named Enzo who has been a member of the Philippines national under-19 and under-22 national teams.
+The elder Cheng is Filipino-Australian having emigrated to Australia in 1994.